YJRenK9/MC-Code-Gallery/README.md

       + font size is 21px
       + text decoration is none (no underline for links)

+Don't forget to add divs in your HTML files

+### Make hover animations for links

 You learned how to color the text of the link, give it a background color, and change its font size.
 You also learned how to position the link.
 ```css
 a {